How Does a Sump Pump Work?

 If you notice these signs, contact a professional plumber to assess the pump’s condition and determine whether it can be repaired or needs to be replaced.
 In some cases, a minor problem with your pump, such as a clog or damaged component, can be repaired.
 However, sump pumps don’t last forever, and most manufacturers recommend replacement every 10 years or so.
 If your pump is nearing the end of its life span, a new sump pump might be the best solution.

 At Allied Plumbing & Heating Supply Co., we offer sump pumps for clients in and around Chicago, Illinois.
-We’re leaders when it comes to high-quality sump pump options, and the best plumbers in the area rely on our wide selection of products when installing and replacing sump pumps for homeowners.
+We’re leaders in high-quality sump pump options, and the best plumbers in the area rely on our wide selection of products when installing and replacing sump pumps for homeowners.